 Plugging of spray nozzles is a common problem with wet scrubbers.
 For this reason, they need to be checked regularly.
 In addition, no waste should ever be poured anywhere into the wet scrubber, filters should be kept clean, and the equipment washed down daily to remove any residual build-up.

 A maintenance procedure that needs to be performed on a weekly basis is the draining, cleaning and refilling of the sump with clean water.
 At this time, the pumps should be checked too.
 Water is the critical component of wet scrubbers – it functions as the actual scrubbing agent as it traps gases and particulate matter.
 A constant supply is required to replace the overflow of contaminated sump water.
 As a result, levels need to be carefully monitored.

 Other maintenance duties include regular checks of the wet scrubber housing for loose or damaged parts, regular checks for debris, ensuring that safety guards are securely in place at all times, checking of ducts for corrosion and fume leakage, checking of the airflow rate, checking of the exhaust fan, and keeping careful records of operating data.

 While very technical maintenance work will generally be done by dedicated technicians, basic maintenance such as that detailed as the daily and weekly duties above needs to be carried out by the customer.
 Failure to perform the necessary maintenance could invalidate the wet scrubber’s workmanship warranty.

-For more information about our products, please contact us.
+For more information about our products, please visit our catalogue or contact us.

 Get the latest updates in your email box automatically.